EdmundsEcho/dotfiles/readme.md

 4. A new color scheme that is based on wombat that includes extra detail using treesitter around key differences in syntax (espetially good for Rust).
+5. Several removed and some replaced plugins.

+## Orinal description

 This directory has all of the .config files that are sufficiently complex to save and maintain over multiple systems.